New Town Hall (Munich): Clock chimes and Night Watchman with Angel

 The idea of integrating a clock chime into the tower of the New Town Hall goes back to Georg von Hauberrisser.
 The costs were substantial, the 43 bells costed 154,000 Goldmarks alone, in which 32,000 marks was donated by the furniture and antique dealer Karl Rosipal in 1904 for the centennial.
 This donation, however came with repercussions: Karl Rosipal, who died in 1924, was of Jewish origin, and in 1933/34 the donation was refunded to the family, since it was presumed that it was no longer desired to have Jewish participation in a German clock chime at the time.
 In 1908, the clock chime was completed, but was officially operational on 18 February 1909, due to the unsatisfactory sound of the bells.
 Since then, the figures and the clockwork sound every day at eleven.
 The soundings at 12 and 5 pm have only existed since the Olympic Games in 1972.
 Between 1944 and 1952 its operation was limited, not because it had been destroyed in the war, but considerable repairs were necessary.

-In the course of the repairs to the tower façade in 2006-2007, the bells were removed, cleaned and repaired.
+In the course of the repairs to the tower façade in 2006–2007, the bells were removed, cleaned and repaired.
 The bell holder was equipped with a suspension made of stainless steel, and other important parts were replaced including the springs and cables.
-The total renovation cost was 750,000 Euro, which was for the most part donations from the citizens of Munich (660,000 Euro), the German Foundation for the Protection of Historical Monuments donated an additional 100,000 Euro.
+The total renovation cost was 750,000 Euro, which was for the most part donations from the citizens of Munich (660,000 Euro), while the German Foundation for the Protection of Historical Monuments donated an additional 100,000 Euro.
 The bells were re-installed, revised, and tuned in time for the 850th birthday of the city of Munich in 2008.

 The bells each play four melodies, which change monthly between a total of six different melodies.

 City Nativity

 During the Advent season and until the end of the Christmas season, the old Bavarian Christmas Nativity, from the wood sculptor Reinhold Zellner, born in 1903, can be visited in the Prunkhof of the town hall (inner courtyard) in direct proximity to the Christkindlmarkt.
-The Christmas nativity was designed by the artist for the Christkindlmarkt in 1954 and consists of 33 figures, which are dressed in oriental and alpen style, and 28 animals.
+The Christmas nativity was designed by the artist for the Christkindlmarkt in 1954 and consists of 33 figures, which are dressed in oriental and Alpine style, and 28 animals.
 As a special feature, the crucifix carrier is included, which leads anachronistically to the birth of Jesus with a crucifix.
 Over the decades, some figures disappeared, and weather and aging-related damages affected the entire ensemble.
 In the year 2000, a comprehensive restoration of the art work took place for 30,000 DM, in the course of which the lost nativity figures were replaced.
 With the completion of the renewal work, the nativity became the property of the Munich Tourist Board.